ii/coredns/middleware/whoami/README.md

 # whoami

-*whoami* returns your local IP address, port and transport used.
-Your local IP address is returned in the additional section as either an A or AAAA record.
+*whoami* returns your resolver's local IP address, port and transport.
+Your IP address is returned in the additional section as either an A or AAAA record.

+The reply always has an empty answer section.
 The port and transport are included in the additional section as a SRV record, transport can be "tcp" or "udp".

+If CoreDNS can't find a Corefile on startup this is the *default* middleware that gets loaded.
+As such it can be used to check that CoreDNS is responding to queries.
+Other than that this middleware is of limited use in production.

 ~~~ txt
 ._<transport>.qname.
 0 IN SRV 0 0 <port> .